 • The times during construction when specialist ecologists need to be present on site to oversee works.

-• Responsible persons and lines of communication.
+Responsible people and lines of communication.

 • The role and responsibilities on site of an ecological clerk of works (ECoW) or similarly competent person.

 • Use of protective fences, exclusion barriers and warning signs.